tigonguyen/tsa-grab-zero-trust/README.md

 export VAULT_ADDR='http://127.0.0.1:57974'
 vault operator init
 ```
-Use below command or you can paste the URL to browser to unseal it directly (remember to replace your key):
+Use below command or you can paste the URL to browser to unseal it directly (remember to replace your keys):
 ```
 vault operator unseal 1stxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx vault operator unseal 2ndxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx